You may give little thought to the Federal Reserve, but the Fed looms large over your life as you borrow, save, spend, and invest.

 The Takeaway

 If you’re planning a vacation, you might not want to tuck away a book on the history of the Federal Reserve.
 (Or maybe you will.
 No judgment.)
-The Fed has a dual mandate to aim for maximum employment and price stability, and it believes that raising interest rates is the antidote for rising inflation.
+The Fed has a dual mandate to aim for maximum employment and price stability, and it has historically raised interest rates as the antidote for rising inflation.

 If you find yourself musing about buying a home soon, it’s important to look at the history of mortgage rates to put the current conditions into context, and it helps to read up on the benefits of homeownership.